dhoeben/esp32-opentherm/README.md

 ### 🖥️ Web Interface
 - Access via http://otgateway.local (or the device IP)
-- Toggle Emergency Mode to enable offline control
+- Option to toggle Emergency Mode and enable offline control
-- Manually control
+- Option to control even without Home Assistant or during (temporary) failure.
-- Heating (CH) On/Off
+- Heating (CH) control
-- Domestic Hot Water (DHW) On/Off
+- Domestic Hot Water (DHW) control
-- Target temperatures
-- All controls are processed locally — no HA required.
+- All controls are processed locally on the ESP chip — not on Home Assistant.

 ### 🔒 OTA & Maintenance
 - Updates can be pushed via Home Assistant or directly through ESPHome